 Castillian Spanish is the language spoken in most of the Iberian Peninsula of Europe.
 Spain, as with most countries in Latin America, has a wide variety of accents and regional dialects.
 The Spanish of radio, newspapers, tv, and government in the Castillian variety.
 Some would call it the purest version of original Spanish.

-The Spanish of Latin America
+The Spanish of The New World

-Latin American Spanish is, of course, derived from the old country but over the centuries, the language has taken on its own forms, slang, and even grammar rules.
+https://latinamericanspanishcafe.com/category/slang/Latin American Spanish is, of course, derived from the old country but over the centuries, the language has taken on its own forms, slang, and even grammar rules.
 Think about that last one.
 By contrast, there are few grammatical differences between US English and British English.

-Which Spanish to Learn?
+Which Dialect to Learn?

 Spanish has evolved over the centuries on both sides of the world.
 Each country’s version of the language has evolved almost independently.
 Now with the Internet, there’s probably less chance of this happening.
 The world is more global and individual dialects are influenced by the Spanish-speaking community as a whole.